andyatkinson/blog/_posts/2014-03-02-setting-up-os-x-for-software-development.markdown

 categories: [OS X, Productivity, Tools, Vim]
 ---

-Software development, primarily:

- * Web development with Ruby on Rails
- * Code managed with git, stored on github and bitbucket
+I do software development on my Mac, mostly web application development with Ruby on Rails.
+Code is stored on either github or bitbucket.

-## Dependencies
+##### Dependencies

 Everything below depends on having these installed.

  * Homebrew